Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 Tomatoes are also high in water content, making up 95% of the fruit.
 It’s also a good source of insoluble fiber, which is important for digestive health.

-Additionally, the low calcium levels in this fruit make it a great choice for guinea pigs that have been prone to developing stones or bladder sludge in the past.
+Additionally, the low levels of calcium in this fruit make it a great choice for guinea pigs that have been prone to developing stones or bladder sludge in the past.

-Tomatoes contain some Vitamin C, although they have lower levels of this essential nutrient than foods like sweet bell peppersbroccoli, and guava fruit.
+Tomatoes also contain some Vitamin C, although they have lower levels of this essential nutrient than foods like sweet bell peppers, broccoli, and guava fruit.
 For example, one cherry tomato contains just over 2mg of Vitamin C.

 Most guinea pigs require a minimum of 10mg of this nutrient per day.
-Tomatoes are a good addition to the diet, but it’s a good idea to feed other high Vitamin C foods along with it.
+Tomatoes are a great addition to the diet, but it’s a good idea to feed other high Vitamin C foods along with it to ensure your guinea pig gets plenty of Vitamin C daily.

 Risks of Feeding Your Guinea Pig Tomatoes

-There are a few risks associated with feeding tomatoes.
-The most critical one is the poisonous compounds found in all green parts of the plant and fruit.
+The most critical factor when feeding tomatoes is the poisonous compound found in all green parts of the plant and fruit.
 The tomato plant comes from the nightshade family, a group of plants known to be toxic.

 Tomato plants contain a glycoalkaloid poison called “tomatine.”
 This is similar to “solanine,” which is found in other nightshade plants such as eggplant.